This recipe card fell out of my old Fannie Farmer cookbook while I was rummaging around trying to remember which pancake recipe the boys like best:

 I must have really enjoyed their cooking, because before we left they offered to share several recipes with me, which I copied sitting at the small kitchen table in their condo.
 One was pork chops placed on top of sliced potatoes in a casserole dish, topped with two cans cream of mushroom soup, and baked.
 The other was similar – chicken breasts on top of Minute Rice with a splash of orange juice and two cans cream of celery soup, then baked.
 I made both recipes often after we were first married and trying to figure out what the heck to make for dinner.

 This blueberry muffin cake was our breakfast one day, and I remember how moist and delicious it was.
 The recipe is attributed to Jordan Marsh, the former Boston department store famously known for their blueberry muffins.
 I don’t know how authentic it is, but I do know that is is quite tasty as well as a reliable crowd pleaser.
-Do mix longer than you think is necessary for maximum taste and texture.
+Do mix longer than you think is necessary for the best taste and texture.

 - 1½ cups flour